sethdanny/sethdanny/README.md

 - ⚡ Fun fact: ...

 📚 Education:
-- [Degree] in [Computer Science] from [Makerere University College of Computing and Information Systems]
+- Degree in Computer Science from Makerere University College of Computing and Information Systems
-- [Certificate in Software Engineering from Holberton School/ALX]
+- Certificate in Software Engineering from Holberton School/ALX

 💼 Work Experience:
-- [Backend Engineer] at [Afrosoft IT Solutions]
+- Backend Engineer at Afrosoft IT Solutions
-- [Full Stack Web Developer] at [ALX]
+- Full Stack Web Developer at ALX

 🔧 Projects:
-- [AirBnB Clone]: Airbnb clone project developed using Python for the backend
+- Airbnb Clone: Airbnb clone project developed using Python for the backend
-- [Trash to Treasure]: A project to connect waste pickers to community members to enable clean waste management
+- Trash to Treasure: A project to connect waste pickers to community members to enable clean waste management
-- [DSA]: Learning project about Data Structures and Algorithm
+- DSA: Learning project about Data Structures and Algorithm

 ![Nadduli's GitHub stats](https://github-readme-stats.vercel.app/api?username=nadduli&show_icons=true&theme=radical)